RRethy/vim-hexokinase/README.md

 Colour can be displayed in each of the 6 six ways shown above, or can be customized to display colour any way the user chooses.

 **Note:** By default all filetypes are scraped and highlighted on `BufWrite` and `BufCreate`, see `:h g:Hexokinase_refreshEvents` for more info.

-## Migration for existing users

-See `:help hexokinase-v1-migration`

 ## Requirements